jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 #### Object Connection

-When two object symbols would be connected by a solid line, it might mean that both symbols represent the same object.
+When two object symbols might be connected by a solid line, it might mean that both symbols represent the same object.

 ![](images/Basic%20Diagram%20Elements.020a.png)

 One symbol might be considered to represent the actual object while the other symbol might represent an *object reference*.
-An object line may point out which object an object symbol would point to.
+An object line may point out which object an object symbol might point to.
 The solid line might be called an *object line* in this case, because it may point out the object.

 #### Class Connection

-When two object symbols would be connected by a dashed line, it might mean that both symbols may share the same class, which could mean they may have the same behavior, while they might not represent the same individual object.
+When two object symbols might be connected by a dashed line, it might mean that both symbols may share the same class, which could mean they may have the same behavior, while they might not represent the same individual object.

 ![](images/Basic%20Diagram%20Elements.020b.png)